Non-Cash Employee Award and Other Gifts Guide

 • Cash contribution to a charity (sympathy gift only) that meets all of the following criteria:

-• A transmittal letter on official University letterhead stating that the donation was made of behalf of the University must accompany the contribution.
+• A transmittal letter on official University letterhead stating that the donation is being made on behalf of the University must accompany the contribution.

 • A contribution may not be made to a political campaign, or political party, committee or group.